 Easter Bunny's Visiting Hours: 8:30 -10:30

-The American Red Cross is back at the Fort Hill Post 376 for another blood drive on May 14, 2022, from 7:30 a.m. - 12:30 p.m.
+The American Red Cross will not be at the Fort Hill Post 376 for a blood drive this month.
+Please check back next month, from 7:30 a.m. - 12:30 p.m.
 (It's usually on the 2nd Saturday.)
 They ordinarily take walk-ins, but making an appointment is a much better idea.
 You can even go online for the screening questions.
 Visit the website: http://www.redcrossblood.org/ to find a location near you.

 On Memorial Day we remember and honor the men and women who died in the service of our country.The privileges, freedoms and American Way of Life that we know today came at a price we cannot forget.